mohmuddev/gayaan/docs/Pricing/payment.md

 1. Credit/debit card payment
 2. Mobile Money payment

-We can integrate card payments using the Stripe payment gateway, a well-established and secure platform for processing online transactions.
-For mobile money payments, we will utilize a local mobile money payment system, and I will provide the necessary API for seamless integration.
+**For card payments:** On Android devices, users will be redirected to the Google payment system, while on iOS devices, payments will be processed through Apple's payment

+**Mobile Money payment:** This payment option is specific to Somalia and is facilitated by local telecommunications providers.
+They offer a payment gateway service that enables businesses to receive payments online.
+I will provide the necessary API integration to connect and utilize this payment method within the app

 ![alt text](./img/payment.png)